HitaloM/Spotify-Dogfood/README.md

 [![Build Status][travis-image]][travis-url]

-Welcome to the open source repo of the Spotify Dogfood mod.
+Welcome to the repo of the Spotify Dogfood mod.
 Here you'll find each release's patches divided by branches, as well as binaries in the Releases.

 ## Installation of a prebuilt version